-Figure 32.
-Service Blueprint for SaaS It is important to highlight that there is no business plan for profit around this solution, as at least in the beginning of its introduction, it is seen as value-adding rather than profit-generating.
+ervice Blieprint for SaaS (Digital Wardrobe) Figure 32.
+Service Blueprint for SaaS The blueprint introduced the online shopping experience for the user.
+They engaged in the traditional steps of firstly visiting the e-commerce website, choosing clothing and once they are ready with choosing and want to check out, a message will appear and inform them about the new possibility to use SaaS to manage their wardrobes digitally.
+They will be presented with a guideline step as to how to download, create a profile and upload their wardrobe piece, and then receive help with buying tips, planning tips, clothing maintenance tips and recycling by using the QR code scanning option.
+It enables the user, once they do not want to use the purchased clothing any more, to scan it back and make it available for re-purchase, re-cycle or re-use by other people (later businesses), users of the app.
+It is important to highlight that there is no business plan for profit around this solution, as at least in the beginning of its introduction, it is seen as value-adding rather than profit-generating.
 And since the solution uses "as a service" model, the chosen name is an abbreviation - SaaS.
 7. FEEDBACK Feedback was received only from KCA's representative.
 She shares her good opinion on the idea, only questioning what the value for the company and what it can gain out of it.
 (Appendix 6) 8.
-NEW CIRCULAR USER JOURNEY TO HELP PEOPLE MANAGE The journey in itself would not drastically change.
+NEW CIRCULAR USER JOURNEY The journey in itself would not drastically change.
 The customer will still experience the conventional shopping steps, such as buying in-store.
-However the main difference now is that the journey becomes closed-end, or looped, with the possibility to give further the clothing enabled by the new service.
-The additional QR code labeling allows for clothes to be scanned back in the service app and either donated/ swapper/ reselled etc. Initially the idea is peer-to-peer service, but it can be extended further to recycling companies.
-The other logic is that the more times the clothing is registered, with the QR service app, the more sustainable profile the customer gets in the application (it needs to be registered each time from different locations to prove actual wearing).
-This new service changes the linear journey to a circular one as visualized below.
+However, the main difference now is that the journey becomes closed-end, or looped, with the possibility to give further the clothing enabled by the new service.
+The additional QR code labeling allows for clothes to be scanned back in the service app and either donated/ swapper or resold.
+Initially the idea this service to be peer-to-peer, but it can be extended further to include recycling companies in the journey which can buy out the clothing for re-use.
+The QR enables another logic for the value of the user that the more times the clothing is registered by being scanned with the QR service app, the more sustainable profile the customer builds in the application (it needs to be registered each time from different locations to prove actual wearing), and they will be rewarded by the brand with discounts and bonus points.
+This is how SaaS aims at shifting the linear journey to a circular one.